 At your initial consultation your spinal specialist will diagnose your pain or symptoms.
 The visit will begin with a physical exam and collection of health history.
 In addition you will be asked to share the timeline and triggers of your pain and discomfort.
 Diagnosis of facet syndrome is made primarily from the history and physical exam.
 If facet syndrome is suspected, diagnostic imaging can be obtained.
 Imaging includes but is not limited to X-Rays, MRI, and CT scan.
 X-Rays will be done in-house at our facility during your initial consultation.
 These studies might show facet hypertrophy (enlargement of the joint) which would indicate the joint is under excessive stress.

 Most conservative treatments for facet syndrome involve postural correction, soft tissue massage and manipulation of the affected areas.

-Physical therapists, osteopathic clinicians and chiropractors are adept at restoring restricted and painful facet joints to move and can reestablish normal motion.
+Spine-specialized physical therapists and osteopathic clinicians are adept at restoring movement and normal function in restricted and painful facet joints.
 Treatments are usually combined with a course of anti-inflammatory medications to decrease inflammation.
 Muscle relaxers may be used to decrease local muscle spasms.